 Shrimp and Avocado Tacos (Video)

-Shrimp and Avocado Tacos are a perfect idea for a season-spanning dinner that’s low-carb, quick, and delicious.
+Shrimp and Avocado Tacos are a perfect idea for a tasty shrimp dinner that’s low-carb, quick, and delicious.

 Watch the video to see if you’d like to make Low-Carb Shrimp and Avocado Tacos!

 Summer is winding down in Utah, sob!
 I’ve been sleeping with my doors open and the screens pulled over, but the last few mornings it’s been cool enough when I wake up that I almost need a blanket on the bed.
 I do love these summer-into-fall days, when the sun is shining and the air feels a bit crisp, but if you know me at all you know I like to hang on to the summer food as long as possible.